-- 256.025 Judge to file affidavit as to work done to receive salary.
-No judge of a court of record shall receive or be allowed to draw any salary, unless he first executes an affidavit stating that no cause or matter which has been submitted in final form to his court remains undecided that has been submitted for decision for one year, exclusive of the time that he has been actually disabled by sickness, which affidavit shall be presented to and filed with every official who certifies in whole or in part, the judge's salary. - 256.03 What acts may be punished as criminal contempts.
-Every court of record shall have power to punish, as for a criminal contempt, persons guilty of either of the following acts and no other: - (1) Disorderly, contemptuous or insolent behavior committed during its sittings, in its immediate view and presence, and directly tending to interrupt its proceedings or to impair the respect due its authority. - (2) Any breach of the peace, noise or disturbance directly tending to interrupt its proceedings. - (3) Wilful disobedience of any process or order lawfully issued or made by it. - (4) Resistance, wilfully offered, by any person to the lawful order or process of the court. - (5) The contumacious and unlawful refusal of any person to be sworn as a witness: and when so sworn, the like refusal to answer any legal and proper interrogatory. - (6) The publication of a false or grossly inaccurate report or copy of its proceedings: but no court can punish as a contempt the publication of true, full and fair reports of any trial, argument, proceedings or decisions had in such court. - (7) The practicing as an attorney in such court without being first licensed as such in the manner provided by law.
+- (3) The judges of such courts shall be conservators of the peace, and have power to administer oaths and take the acknowledgments of deeds and other written instruments throughout the state. - (4) The county board is prohibited from reducing the salary or additional salary of a county or circuit judge for the term for which elected - 256.025 Judge to file affidavit as to work done to receive salary.
+(1) No judge of a court of record shall receive or be allowed to draw any salary, unless he first executes an affidavit stating that no cause or matter which has been submitted in final form to his court remains undecided that has been submitted for decision for 90 days, exclusive of the time that he has been actually disabled by sickness or unless extended by him under sub.
+(2) The affidavit shall be presented to and filed with every official who certifies in whole or in part, the judge's salary - (2) If a judge is unable to complete a decision within the 90-day period specified in sub.
+(1), he shall so certify in the record and the period is thereupon extended for one additional period of not to exceed 90 days. - 256.03 What acts may be punished as criminal contempts.
+Every court of record shall have power to punish, as for a criminal contempt, persons guilty of either of the following acts and no other: - (1) Disorderly, contemptuous or insolent behavior committed during its sittings, in its immediate view and presence, and directly tending to interrupt its proceedings or to impair the respect due its authority. - (2) Any breach of the peace, noise or disturbance directly tending to interrupt its proceedings - (3) Wilful disobedience of any process or order lawfully issued or made by it. - (4) Resistance, wilfully offered, by any person to the lawful order or process of the court - (5) The contumacious and unlawful refusal of any person to be sworn as a witness; and when so sworn, the like refusal to answer any legal and proper interrogatory. - (6) The publication of a false or grossly inaccurate report or copy of its proceedings; but no court can punish as a contempt the publication of true, full and fair reports of any trial, argument, proceedings or decisions had in such court

+(7) The practicing as an attorney in such court without being first licensed as such in the manner provided by law.